Lieb History, Family Crest & Coats of Arms

 The surname Lieb was first found in Silesia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 The literal meaning of the name in its mediaeval context could either be "flatterer" or "smooth talker" as it is in the case of one Rudolph qui dicitur ("so-named") Lieber who lived in the 13th century, or it could mean "one of pleasant disposition," as in Bernhard Lieb of Wuerttemberg in 1290.
 The name became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries.
 They were always elevating their social status by their great contributions to society.

-Important Dates for the Lieb family
+Early History of the Lieb family

 This web page shows only a small excerpt of our Lieb research.
 Another 135 words (10 lines of text) covering the years 1559, 1781, 1654, 1708, 1800, 1872 and 1815 are included under the topic Early Lieb History in all our PDF Extended History products and printed products wherever possible.